 Zotero is compatible with Google Docs and LibreOffice (similar to Open Office).

-You can also share libraries using EndNote Desktop and EndNote Online.
+You can share libraries using EndNote Online, with up to 50 collaborators.
 (Please note that this feature cannot be used on GOSH computers.)

 Look out for direct export options from bibliographic databases; can the package import .ris, .bib, or text files?